Eschatologue/CM_wiki/docs/spells/description/core/level-5.md

 **Components:** V, S
 **Duration:** Concentration, up to 10 minutes

 You gain the ability to move or manipulate creatures or objects by thought.
-When you cast the spell and as a **:rsc-a: Magic**{ .rsc } action on your later turns before the spell ends, you can exert your will on one creature or object that you can see within range, causing the appropriate effect below.
+When you cast the spell and as a **:rsc-a: Magic**{.rsc} action on your later turns before the spell ends, you can exert your will on one creature or object that you can see within range, causing the appropriate effect below.
 You can affect the same target round after round or choose a new one at any time.
 If you switch targets, the prior target is no longer affected by the spell.

 ***Creature.*** You can try to move a Huge or smaller creature.
 The target must succeed on a Strength saving throw, or you move it up to 30 feet in any direction within the spell's range.
 Until the end of your next turn, the creature has the Restrained condition, and if you lift it into the air, it is suspended there.
 It falls at the end of your next turn unless you use this option on it again and it fails the save.